toastmod/projectsafehouse/README.md

 Each module builds off of other modules, hence being incremental.

--   `safehouse-engine`: The object manager with higher, game-engine-level concepts.
+-   `safehouse-engine` (TBD): The object manager with higher, game-engine-level concepts.
     -   `safehouse-render`: The rendering manager.
         -   `safehouse-gpu`: The GPU state.